deficollective/defiscan/src/content/protocols/aave.md

 However, this is mitigated by the _Aave Governance_ system through the _Aave Governance V3 Guardian_ multisig account, which satisfies the Security Council requirements, and its ability to block unintended proposals from execution.

-> Exit Window score: Medium
+> Exit Window score: High

 ## Accessibility